The Grand Jury Process: A Primer

 A criminal defense attorney can protest or challenge the prosecution, but since it is a secret proceeding, it is not likely he or she will know what was presented until after a judge reviews the minutes of the Grand Jury proceeding.
 That being said, a judge is available for criminal defense attorneys and prosecutors to meet with in the event an issue presents itself during the proceeding.

 One unique thing about the Grand Jury process in Manhattan is that the District Attorney's Office pursues cases through ‘vertical prosecution.’
 In other words, the prosecutor who picks up the case from its inception is the same prosecutor who presents the case to the Grand Jury and ultimately—if necessary—at trial.
-This practice is different from other
+This practice is different from other New York City offices where one prosecutor may draft the initial case, another one presents it to the Grand Jury and a third prosecutor handles the trial.

 Does the Accused Have the Right to Testify?